ardroci/Packet-Sampling-for-Online-Classification-of-Encrypted-Internet-Traffic/README.md

 user$ grep Amostragem-de-Pacotes-para-Classificacao-Online-de-Trafego-Internet-Cifrado-master.zip SHA2SUM_Packet_Sampling_for_Online_Classification_of_Encrypted_Internet_Traffic | shasum -a 256 -c
 ```

-If the image is successfully authenticated, the response will look like this:
+If the file is successfully authenticated, the response will look like this:

 ```
 Amostragem-de-Pacotes-para-Classificacao-Online-de-Trafego-Internet-Cifrado-master.zip: OK